Myth 2: All Finns speak English

 This second myth comes skipping along right behind the first one.
 After solemn warnings about how hard Finnish is, we are reassured that you don’t really need it anyway – everyone here is happy to speak English with you instead.

 This can seem very plausible, especially for those living in Helsinki or other large cities: English is heard all over the place: on the streets, in shops and in government offices.
 Indeed, on some of the main shopping avenues you can see more signs in English than in Finnish!
-If you’re working in a company where English is the main language, this myth may seem all the more plausible: all your workmates probably seem fine about using English all day long.
+If you’re working in a company where English is the main language, this myth may seem all the more plausible: all your workmates probably seem fine with using English all day long.

 Just because someone seems to be managing fine in English, however, doesn’t mean that they are happy about the situation – and it certainly doesn’t mean that they perform just as well in English as in Finnish or some other language.
 Our attitudes towards speaking a language are, after all, much more than just a question of objective language competence.
 Languages connect with emotions and identity in many ways – they are not simply tools that can be switched one for another without any other effects.
 Creativity, for example, is one area where the impact can easily go unnoticed: apparently fluent speakers of English may still function much better in brainstorming sessions and other collaborative creative work if they express and discuss their idea in their mother tongue.